- An average office worker receives around 121 emails per day, so there is a chance that your email will get buried in

 Your main message in the reminder email should be straightforward and brief.
 Prospects don’t prefer reading long emails that consume more than a couple of minutes.
 So, be direct.
 However, ensure you maintain a humble tone while drafting the main message.

 The closing of your email is important.
 There are chances that the prospect might be occupied on the day you’ve scheduled a meeting.
 Give them your phone number.
-Ask them if they want to change the date or time of the meeting.
+Ask them if they want to change the date or time of the upcoming meeting.
 Tell them the meeting can be rescheduled at their convenience.

 Email signatures are important, even while sending a gentle reminder email.
 So ensure you do not skip it.
 Create a professional email signature to make a good impression on the prospect.
 You can use an email signature generator to create an impactful email signature.